Burgundy-Labs/TimeSlot/README.md

 In order to allow users to sign in, make sure that the Firebase Auth contains the correct Authorized domains (localhost, etc).
 These can be changed at: https://console.firebase.google.com/u/0/project/{POROJECT_NAME}/authentication/providers The first user to log into the application will be automatically made the role of Admin.

+## To Deploy (Linux):
+This following instructions are written assuming a linux-based server (such as a hosted Cpanel).

+1. Within the SBT shell (or terminal) run the command ` dist `.
+2. Move the generated .zip file onto the server it is to be deployed on.
+3. Unzip the folder and move into the corresponding directory.
+4. Inside of the /bin/ directory run the following: ` nohup ./Project_Burgundy -Dhttps.port=9443 & `
+5. This will launch the server in the background, defaulting to http port 9000, and https port 9443.
+6. You can now see the PID of the program in the project's directory as RUNNING_PID.
+7. You can now see console output of the program inside /bin/nohup.out
+8. You're all set.